Catch up with Europeana 2020

 Relive Europeana 2020

-We’ve uploaded the parallel sessions to our webinars section, and these are now available for you to view, alongside the other webinars aimed at professionals in the cultural heritage field that we have produced this year.
+We’ve uploaded the parallel sessions to our Youtube, and these are now available for you to view, alongside the other webinars aimed at professionals in the cultural heritage field that we have produced this year.
 For each session you can find some information about what the session covered, who the expert speakers are, view any related presentations and of course re-watch the sessions themselves.

 You can also still explore the #DigitalAperitivo social event which took place on the second day of Europeana 2020.
 This online event, organised by the Europeana Communicators Community, encouraged participants to come together and share the culture they love on social media, in multiple languages!
 Over the event itself 599 tweets using the hashtag were shared, while over 839 tweets and 130 instagram posts were shared in total.